Dry Cleaning: Tips for a Safer Clean

 • Ask your dry cleaner which solvents they use.
 If they do use perc, encourage them to seek other options, and consider cleaning your clothing with a safer method instead.

-• If handwashing is just not an option, bring your fine fabrics to a cleaner that uses liquid carbon dioxide or the wet cleaning method to support cleaners who are moving in a better direction.
+• If handwashing is not an option, bring your fine fabrics to a cleaner that uses liquid carbon dioxide or the wet cleaning method to support cleaners who are moving towards safer and more sustainable alternatives.

 • If you do go to a dry cleaner that uses perc, don’t leave your dry-cleaned items in the car or other enclosed spaces for long.
 Hang items outside your house – ideally in the garage – for at least two weeks, to ensure the toxic chemicals are not vaporizing in your home.